MrFriendCS/MrFriendCS.github.io/README.md

 range(start, stop, step)
 ```

-If only the `stop` parameter is used then the `start` value is always 0.
+If only the `stop` parameter is used then the `start` value is always zero.
 A little confusingly, the largest value in the range is one less than the `stop` value.

 ##### Conditional loop